 Unfortunately, many people and organizations still refuse to have conversations about race.
 Many of them think that they are not racist, or think that they already “get it.”
-These group of people are victims from what is known as “color-blind diversity,” claiming that they don’t see race or color.
+These groups of people are victims of what is known as “color-blind diversity,” claiming that they don’t see race or color.

 Robin DiAngelo’s White Fragility Book

 Robin DiAngleo, author of White Fragility, refers to this group of people as “White Progressives,” which she argues are the most difficult kind of advocates for people of color to deal with because they will put their energy into making sure that others see them as non-racist.